lvqchau/CS426_MidtermProject/README.md

-# CS426_MidtermProject
+# CS426_ShopManagingApp
-Midterm Project for Mobile Development using Masterflow
+Midterm Project for Mobile Development course using Masterflow